DirectoryTree/LdapRecord-Docs/laravel/v1/auth/laravel-ui.md

 Now that we have updated our default authentication guard to use our new `ldap` provider, we will jump into the default `LoginController` that is included with the [Laravel UI package](https://laravel.com/docs/laravel/v1/authentication#introduction).

-> Laravel UI is now deprecated (since Laravel 8.0) in favour of Laravel Jetstream.

 ## Login Controller {#login-controller}

 For this example application, we will authenticate our LDAP users with their email address using the LDAP attribute `mail`.